pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_message-actions.md

 # Message Actions API for Unreal SDK

-Add or remove actions on published messages (reactions/receipts/custom metadata).
-Subscribe to channels to receive message action events.
-Fetch historical message actions from Message Persistence or when fetching messages.
+Add or remove actions (reactions, receipts, custom metadata) on published messages.
+Subscribe to channels to receive message action events and fetch past actions from Message Persistence.
+Use via Blueprints (Pubnub Subsystem node) or C++.

-##### Reactions
-“Message Reactions” are Message Actions used for emoji/social reactions.
-Core/Chat SDKs may refer to the same API as “Message Reactions.”

-You can use PubNub via Blueprints or C++.

-- Blueprints: Use the Pubnub Subsystem node.
+- Blueprints: Start with the Pubnub Subsystem node.
-- C++: Add a dependency to PubnubLibrary.
+- C++: Add dependency to PubnubLibrary and use the Game Instance Subsystem.

 In your IDE, navigate to `Source/_{YourProject}_/_{YourProject}_.Build.cs` and add: